Agilent Is On Our Daily Index Beater List

-Agilent (NYSE:A) is on our Daily Index Beater list because it has all of our buy signals, but not our Timing buy signal yet, because the demand reading is so high.
+Agilent (NYSE:A) is on our Daily Index Beater list because it has all of our buy signals but not our Timing buy signal yet, because the demand reading is so high.
 We have to wait for that to come down so we can buy on weakness.
 Let's drill down on the fundamentals and technicals to confirm our buy signals and see what price makes sense on any pullback.

 Analyst Targets

 We like to start with the experts on the company, the analysts, who know a great deal more about the company than any of us.
-Of course the analysts are not going to tell us everything they know, otherwise they would never be paid for their expensive research.
+Of course, the analysts are not going to tell us everything they know.
+Otherwise, they would never be paid for their expensive research.
 But writers on Seeking Alpha will tell us everything they know, so not too worry!
 (That is why the small investor needs Seeking Alpha to level the playing field with the pros.)

 A has a 12-month target of $64 and is trading at $60 as shown on finviz.com as I write.
 Nasdaq.com shows a target of $65 for consensus with a high analyst target of $70.
-Also 9 of 11 analysts have buys.
+Also, 9 of 11 analysts have buys.
 Flashratings.com also shows a target of $64 based on recent analyst postings.
 From my experience, the closer price moves to $64, the closer A comes to a pullback in price to test support.
 That would be the buy-on-weakness opportunity.

 Fundamentals

 Here is what we wrote to paying subscribers after earnings were announced: "It looks ok but the P/E and PEG are too high indicating it is overvalued.
 The 12-month target is in the red and too low."
-Well now the target has moved up to $64, and A is trading below that price, so the target is no longer color coded red at finviz.com.
+Well, now the target has moved up to $64, and A is trading below that price, so the target is no longer color coded red at finviz.com.
 But the PEG continues to be problematic, unless growth improves and targets rise.
-Of course targets are rising.
+Of course, targets are rising.

 Technicals

 As you can see from the chart, our technical buy signal is confirmed.
-It is overbought and price could easily come back, as it usually does, to test the lower channel line of the strong up trending channel.
-If the overbought signals break down we can expect that price weakness test of support to happen.
+It is overbought, and price could easily come back, as it usually does, to test the lower channel line of the strong uptrending channel.
+If the overbought signals break down, we can expect that price weakness test of support to happen.

 Conclusion

 We have verified all of our buy signals.
-The closer price comes to the consensus 12-month target, the closer it comes to a pullback in price to test support, and trigger a buy-on-weakness Timing signal.
+The closer price comes to the consensus 12-month target, the closer it comes to a pullback in price to test support and trigger a buy-on-weakness Timing signal.
 A retest of support at S2 on the chart at $59 is probable.
-We have confirmed that A belongs on our Index beater list and I think is an outperformer for the foreseeable future.
+We have confirmed that A belongs on our Index Beater list and, I think, is an outperformer for the foreseeable future.

 Disclaimer: We are not investment advisers and we never recommend stocks or securities.
-Nothing on this website, in our reports and emails or in our meetings is a recommendation to buy or sell any security.
+Nothing on this website, in our reports, and emails, or in our meetings is a recommendation to buy or sell any security.
 Options are especially risky and most options expire worthless.
 We do not recommend options.
 You need to do your own due diligence and consult with a professional financial advisor before acting on any information provided on this website or at our meetings.
 Our meetings and website are for educational purposes only.
 Any content sent to you is sent out as any newspaper or newsletter, is for educational purposes and never should be taken as a recommendation to buy or sell any security.
 The use of terms buy, sell or hold are not recommendations to buy sell or hold any security.
 They are used here strictly for educational purposes.
 Analysts' price targets are educated guesses and can be wrong.
 Computer systems like ours, using analyst targets therefore can be wrong.
 Chart buy and sell signals can be wrong and are used by our system which can then be wrong.
 Therefore you must always do your own due diligence before buying or selling any stock discussed here.
 We assume no liability for erroneous data or opinions you hear at our meetings and see on this website or its emails and reports.
 You use this website and our meetings at your own risk.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.